-Prior to submitting their final research papers, students will be required to complete an essay proposal detailing the topic they would like to explore and a research question (1-2 pages).
-Additionally, students must complete an annotated bibliography including a summary of five scholarly sources that will be used in the final paper (3-4 pages).
-Each of the 5 sources should be listed with a full bibliographic reference in either APA or MLA format, followed by a brief summary of the source (in your own words), the author's argument and an explanation of how the source informs your analysis.
+Prior to submitting the final research paper, students will be asked to complete an essay proposal introducing the topic and research question they would like to explore (1-2 pages double spaced).
+Additionally, students will complete an annotated bibliography including a summary of five scholarly sources that will be used in the final paper.
+Each of the 5 sources should be listed with a full bibliographic reference in either APA or MLA format, followed by a brief summary of the source (in your own words), the author's argument and an explanation of how the source informs your analysis (250-300 words per annotation).
 The instructor will provide feedback on the topic and sources selected in the annotated bibliography and make suggestions for improvement in the final research paper.
-The entire proposal should be 5 to 6 pages in length.